p5-search-engine

 /Users/awdeorio/src/eecs485/p5-search-engine/inverted_index

-Pro-tip: Start with the small example input example_input/input.csv
+Pro-tip: Start with the small example input in example_crawl

 .